Suburgatory: International broadcasts

 The series has been picked up in Canada by City, where it is simulcast with the ABC broadcasts.
 In Latin America the series premiered on October 31, 2011, on Warner Channel.
 The show premiered on January 3 in Sweden on Kanal 5.
 In the Republic of Ireland the show began broadcasting on RTÉ Two from March 21, 2012 airing Wednesdays at 19:00.
 In Spain, it premiered on Cosmopolitan TV on January 13, 2012.
 The series began airing on the Nine Network's GO!
 Channel in Australia from February 5, 2012, until it was taken off air in 2012–2013 after poor ratings losing to 7TWO, The Comedy Channel from Foxtel now airs the sitcom.
 It premiered in Serbia on Serbian HBO Comedy on February 27, 2012, the Serbian name of the show is Čistilište u predgrađu.
 It also premiered in Poland on Polish HBO Comedy, on February 27, 2012, as Podmiejski czyściec (Suburban Purgatory).
 The show began airing in New Zealand on TV2 on February 14, 2012.
 In the United Kingdom, Suburgatory started airing on Channel 4's digital channel E4 from July 17, 2012.
 For Germany, ProSiebenSat.1 has picked up the series and will start airing it on Wednesday nights beginning on August 29.
 It is also shown in Denmark on TV2 Zulu.
 In Portugal, it was aired Monday to Friday, at 18:30, from November 22, 2012, until December 21, 2012, on RTP2.
 In Brazil, the show premiered on January 3, 2013, at 3:30 AM in the SBT.
 In Greece the show premiered on July 15, 2013, on Star Channel airing Monday to Friday at 2:30 PM, airing the first 2 Seasons.
 In Asia, the show started airing on Star World from January 16, 2014.
 The show also aired briefly, on Malaysia's, NTV7 in 2013.
 In France, the show premiered on Canal+ Family on May 3, 2013.
 The series finale aired on March 23, 2015.
 The show also aired on HD1 from April 24, 2014.

+Reunion

+In January 2026, Jane Levy, Parker Young, Carly Chaikin and creator Emily Kapnek reunited during an interview for Vulture.
+When asked about a pitch for the show's revival, Kapnek replied that it would involve a return to Chatswin.
+She explained, "The idea of Tessa coming back to Chatswin with one of her own — there’s a lot of fun opportunities there.
+And weirdly, a lot of people in our cast have hit me up about this.
+I’m not sure if network TV is ready for Suburgatory Pt.
+2, but it would be delightful!"